Understanding NPN vs PNP for Sensors and Devices

 Figure 3.
 NPN sensor wiring diagram as found in a datasheet.

-When the PNP sensor is energized, it will provide a positive voltage to the input module, but the sourcing module is providing the same positive voltage back against it, so no current will flow at all.
+To explain this fact, when a PNP sensor is energized, it provides a positive 24 volt signal to the input module on the controller.
+But, if the module is providing the same positive voltage back against the sensor, no current will flow at all when the sensor is energized.

-When the sensor is de-energized, the transistor allows no flow of current in either direction, so no current will flow at all.
+Then, when the sensor is de-energized, the transistor blocks the flow of current in either direction, so no current will flow at all.

-As you can see, this sensor will simply never energize the input.
+As you can see from both of these cases, this sensor would simply never energize the input.
 But the good news is that it will not damage the input, so if you make this mistake, it may cause the machine to not operate correctly, but you didn’t cause extra damage to the module or the sensor.

 Nearly all load devices can actually be used with either sourcing or sinking outputs, since both modules allow the completion of a circuit from + to -.
-It is more rare to encounter outputs restricted to either PNP or NPN, but it can be seen on some light towers and other devices, so it’s still important to understand the relationship.
+It is rare to encounter output devices that are restricted to either PNP or NPN, but it can be seen on some light towers and other devices, so it’s still important to understand the relationship.

 Figure 4.
-Sourcing output module with a sinking load (in the case of an NPN load device)
+Sourcing output module, whose common terminal is directly connected to the power supply, with a sinking load (in the case of an NPN load device).
+Image used courtesy of Control Automation

 Figure 5.
-Sinking output module with a sourcing load (in the case of a PNP load device)
+Sinking output module, which is directly connected with the common terminal to the power supply, with a sourcing load (in the case of a PNP load device).
+Image used courtesy of Control Automation

-If you work with sensors and field devices in a control system, you are guaranteed to encounter this challenging concept of PNP and NPN, but with some practice and familiarity, it turns into a simple concept of electricity - flowing current to complete a circuit.
+If you work with sensors and field devices in a control system, you are guaranteed to encounter this concept of PNP and NPN, but with some practice and familiarity, it always turns back into the simple foundational concept of electricity: the practical flow of current to complete a circuit.